ycpcs/cs481-fall2018-101/assign/assign07.md

 # Submitting

-Submit the draft report as a **shared Google Doc** with both of your instructors.
+Submit the draft report as a **shared Google Doc** with your instructor[s].
-We will make comments directly in your shared document.
+Comments will be added directly in to shared document.

-Submit the final report **in PDF format** via email to both of your instructors.
+Submit the final report **in PDF format** via email to your instructor[s].